transpiling/invisible-ts/README.md

 It is the child of TypeScript, but more simple and compatible with standards and Babel transpiler.
 Implementation mechanism is similar with [asm.js][].

+## Use case

+It can be used if you just want try to use static types, if you have no intent to migrate on TypeScript yet.

 ## Features

 **Invisible Type checking**